Installation instructions

 • Run build_setup.bat to automatically copy the boost headers and libraries.

-• For matlab: Run build_matlab.bat.
+• For MATLAB: Run build_matlab.bat.
 The .dll and .mexw64 files will be in bin\x64\Release_Cuda.

-• For python 2.7/3.5: Run build_python27.bat or build_python35.bat.
+• For Python 2.7/3.5: Run build_python27.bat or build_python35.bat.
 ASTRA will be directly installed into site-packages.

 Linux, building conda packages